MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 * [Deploying and Using MedImageInsight](https://aka.ms/healthcare-ai-examples-mi2-deploy): learn how to deploy the MedImageInsight model programmatically and issue an API call to it.

 ### Classification techniques
-* [Building a Zero-Shot Classifier](https://aka.ms/healthcare-ai-examples-mi2-zero-shot): discover how to create a classifier without the need training or large amount of labeled training data using MedImageInsight.
+* [Building a Zero-Shot Classifier](https://aka.ms/healthcare-ai-examples-mi2-zero-shot): discover how to use MedImageInsight to create a classifier without the need for training or large amount of labeled ground truth data.

 * [Enhancing Classification with Adapter Networks](https://aka.ms/healthcare-ai-examples-mi2-adapter): improve classification performance by building a small adapter network on top of MedImageInsight.